 Colleen Baime focuses her practice on complex litigation matters defending clients against a broad array of liabilities, including product liability, civil conspiracy, fraud, misrepresentation, environmental, and general commercial disputes.
 Colleen is an experienced trial lawyer which has personally tried over a dozen cases to verdict throughout the Midwest and in California.
 She has also served as a supervising trial attorney in over 30 trials developing, directing and approving litigation strategy and the presentation of evidence.

 In addition to her trial work, Colleen counsels clients in litigation avoidance, risk management, and resolution strategies.
 She routinely negotiates the favorable resolution of matters using data analytics to drive innovative and advantageous outcomes that reduce transaction costs and avoid the expenditure of trial resources.
 Beyond her litigation work, Colleen has briefed and argued multiple cases to the Illinois appellate courts and participated in several appeals to the California courts of appeal.

-While in law school, Colleen served as an editor of the Stanford Law & Policy Review.
-She is active in the Firm’s pro bono efforts, and works with families to secure appropriate individualized education programs (IEPs) for their children’s education, as well as handling immigration matters.
+While in law school, Colleen served as an editor of the Stanford Law & Policy Review and was a member of the Stanford Law Review.
+She is active in the Firm’s pro bono efforts working with families to secure appropriate individuals education plans (IEPs) and 504s for their children’s education.

 Do not send any information or documents that you want to have treated as secret or confidential.
 Providing information to McDermott via email links on this website or other introductory email communications will not create an attorney-client relationship; will not preclude McDermott from representing any other person or firm in any matter; and will not obligate McDermott to keep confidential the information you provide.
 McDermott cannot enter into an attorney-client relationship with you until McDermott has determined that doing so will not create a conflict of interest and until you and McDermott have entered into a written agreement or engagement letter that sets forth the terms of our relationship.